diodechain/website/about.md

 headline:
   animated: false
   title: What drives us.
 Everyday.
   text: We’re governed by the belief that technology should help humans thrive.
-It should enhance our ability to operate, create, explore, educate, and innovate - unhindered.
+It should enhance our ability to operate, create, explore, educate, and innovate.

 ### Top Story